mlibasc/MongoDBProgram/README.md

 # MongoDBProgram
-A program that implements a MongoDB Repository
+A program that connects to a MongoDB Repository